stephonOG/twitter-airflow-ec2/README.md

 # twitter-airflow-project
-Python data engineering project to extract tweets of a twitter user using Twitter API, transform and load the code on Airflow and EC2.
-Final resulting data is also saved on Amazon S3 bucket.
+Python data engineering project to extract tweets of a twitter user using Twitter API, transform and deploy the code on Airflow and an EC2 instance.
+Final resulting data is also saved in an Amazon S3 bucket.